libretro/docs/docs/guides/build-ios.md

 - Open Xcode Preferences (Xcode -> Preferences)
 - Click the "Accounts" tab
 - Hit the "+" at the bottom left and choose "Apple ID" and sign in with your Apple ID
-- Once you’ve successfully logged in, a new "Personal Team" with the role "Free" will appear beneath your Apple ID.
+- Once you’ve successfully logged in, a new team called "(Your Name) Personal Team" with the role "User" will appear beneath your Apple ID.

+### Pair Xcode with your iOS or tvOS Device

+Follow the [instructions in this Apple support article](https://support.apple.com/en-gb/HT208088) to pair your device in Xcode.
+When finished, you should see your specific device when you go, in Xcode, to Windows -> Devices & Simulators.

 ### Xcode Project Setup

-You'll need to assign the Developer credentials you just created above to the RetroArch project before you can run it on your device.
+Before you can build or run RetroArch on your device, you'll need to change the project's code-signing settings to build it with your Apple Developer Team.

-Click on the project name, select the target you're interested in (RetroArchiOS11 for iOS, RetroArch TV) and change the "Team" to the role you created above.
+Click on the project name, select the target you're interested in (RetroArchiOS11 for iOS, RetroArch TV for tvOS) and click on the "Signing & Capabilities" tab.

-Then choose your run target (RetroArch iOS Release for iOS, RetroArch tvOS for AppleTV) and build and run:
+Change the "Team" to your Personal Team that you created above.
+Change the "Identifier" string to an arbitrary identifier in reverse-DNS notation, like `com.whatever.retroarch` and hit `Enter`.
+At this point Xcode should automatically create the necessary Provisioning Profile.
+If it does not, then you may not have correctly registered and paired your iOS or tvOS device in the last step.
+Note that there might be separate settings for Debug and for Release here, so change them both if needed.

+Next, change the project target to be your device, specifically.
+To do this, click at the center-left area of the Xcode window where it says `RetroArch iOS` (hover tooltip: `Set the active scheme`) and choose the desired combination of platform and _your device specifically_.

+Finally, build and run:

 ![Xcode Steps](../image/guides/ios-install-pic-1.png)

 ### Using RetroArch

-On the iPhone and iPad, you'll be presented with a touch interface.
+On an iOS device, you'll be presented with a touch interface.
 If you have an mFi controller, you can control the interface that way as well.

 On the Apple TV, you'll be shown the "XMB" (PS3-like) interface.
 You need to use an mFi controller with an Apple TV.
 The Siri Remote is not supported yet.